 Three Weber Q Series grill models were popular across many websites, and receive high overall customer ratings on sites like Amazon.
 The main difference between the three popular models is size and BTU.
 Therefore, we’re counting these three variations as one of our top 6.

-Honorable mentions worthy that you may want to check out too:
+Portable Gas Grills that you may want to check out too

-Here is more information on the four main fuel types and honorable mentions use:
+More information on the four main fuel types

 Propane comes in refillable portable cylinders, as well as small, pre-filled tanks (such as the familiar Coleman tanks), It’s suggested to have a second cylinder/bottle since you can’t readily check a gas gauge like in your car.
 Nothing kills a party quicker than raw food or trying to find a place to fill your propane tanks on a holiday weekend.